How to Set Boundaries at Work for a Healthy Balance: Tips for Disconnecting After the Workday

 Say yes to those no’s!
 When you’re asked to do something that doesn’t fit within the work boundaries you’ve set, speak up!
 It can be difficult to turn down work, especially if you’re worried about disappointing your boss or clients.

-However, it is important to remember that you are not obligated to say yes to everything.
-If you’re feeling overburdened or like you’re being taken advantage of, it is perfectly acceptable to say no.
+However, if you’re feeling overburdened or like you’re being taken advantage of, it is perfectly acceptable to say no.

 Don’t Be afraid to Set Limits